The Rovo Credit Trap: 2026 Atlassian AI Pricing Secrets

 Bottom Line: Rovo Pricing Snapshot

-• The Core Issue: Consumption-based "Ghost Credits" can cause surprise five-figure true-ups if not monitored proactively.
+• The Core Issue: Consumption-based "Ghost Credits" can cause unexpected five-figure true-ups if not monitored proactively.

 • The Solution: Map agent actions to strict credit budgets before deployment to maintain developer velocity.